Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 **Lightning Conduit**: Whenever you have 100 stacks of _energized_ your next attack against an enemy an enemy with _Ionic Spark_ gives them a _Lighting Mark_.

-**Shocking Bolt**: Whenever you hit a creature with a lightning mark, you remove the mark and all creautres within 15 feet must succeed a dexterity saving throw (Dc equals to 8 plus your proficiency bonus plus your dexterity modifier) or take 2d8 lightning damage, halved on a save.
+**Shocking Bolt**: Whenever you hit a creature with a lightning mark, you remove the mark and all creautres within 15 feet must succeed a dexterity saving throw (Dc equals to 8 plus twice your proficiency bonus) or take 2d8 lightning damage, halved on a save.

 ---